 - LEVEL TWO: Up to $12,000 – for mid-career and established artists:

 - Mid-career artists are past the early stages of their careers and have produced a reasonable body of work and received recognition, exhibitions or screenings outside the local community.
 Generally they have had from 8 to 14 years of professional arts practice.

 - Established artists have produced an extensive body of work and have achieved national or international recognition, exhibitions or screenings.
 Generally, they have had at least 15 years of professional arts practice.

 Applicants must be professional artists and meet the following criteria:

 - Applicants must be residents of the City of Toronto for at least one year prior to the application deadline.
-Temporary absences of up to 12 months may be considered, subject to written explanation and special permission; please contact the Grants Officer.
+Temporary absences of up to 12 months may be considered, subject to written explanation and special permission; please contact the Grant Program Manager.

 - Applicants must have completed basic training (not necessarily in a formal educational institution).

 - Applicants must have spent a minimum of one year working on and developing an independent art practice after completing full-time studies.

 - Undergraduate students are not eligible to apply.

 - Professional artists pursuing graduate studies may not apply for work related to their program of study.
 Note: A letter from the graduate program director specifying that the project is not related to the graduate student’s program of studies must be submitted with the application.